 Its stock is priced continuously unlike mutual funds and UITFs whose prices are determined at the end of the trading day.
 Also, its underlying assets are disclosed on the website.
 You can see them all on First Metro’s website.

 - You need to partner with a stock broker to buy the stock.
+This would require that you learn how to use a new tool or platform to buy or sell the stocks and be familiar with trading practices.

 - You have no control on the list of companies that make up its underlying assets.